 Work experience in a variety of industries and local businesses is an important component of getting ready for work.

 At NOVA Transition we provide real workplace experience working side by side with local staff in a variety of industries.
-Work experience placements are a regular component and are accompanied by a Job Coach or Worksite Support Coach until the trainee gains confidence and skills.
-Trainees learn so much from work experience placements, not only about the skills required by a particular role, but also general workplace skills, such as which bus to catch to get there, how to make conversation at lunchtime and taking feedback from employers.
+Work experience placements are a regular component and are accompanied by an experienced staff person until each young person gains confidence and skills.
+Participants learn so much from work experience placements, not only about the skills required by a particular role, but also general workplace skills, such as which bus to catch to get there, how to make conversation at lunchtime and taking feedback from employers.